Butterfly populations plummet by 22% in US since turn of century

 "Butterflies have fast life cycles - at least one generation per year, often two or three.
 And each of those generations lays a ton of eggs.
 This means that if we make the world a more hospitable place for butterflies, butterfly species have the capacity to respond very quickly and take advantage of all our efforts," Edwards added.

 The study included monarch butterflies.
-But because the clearest evidence on their numerical declines comes from their overwintering grounds in Mexico and the researchers used only U.S. monitoring data, the study did not identify a clear trend for these butterflies.
+But because the clearest evidence of their numerical declines comes from their overwintering grounds in Mexico and the researchers used only US monitoring data, the study did not identify a clear trend for these butterflies.

 "We've lost one out of every five butterflies in just 20 years.
 That means if you went out to watch butterflies in 2000 and you saw 100 butterflies, in 2020 you would only see 80.
 That's an astounding loss over such a short time span," said conservation biologist and study co-author Eliza Grames of Binghamton University in New York.